 The next question was: How to save this bitfield in an efficient manner, and not only for one single hour, but for any hour and date.
 And it needs to be saved in a way that makes is very easy not only to retrieve this data, but also to update any particular hour or day without much overhead and moving data around.

-After considering and rejecting formats like JSON, the best solution was infinitely simpler and faster: All data was stuffed into an array of bytes, where a certain starting point (in this case January 1st, 2015), was byte 0, and for each hour from that point two bytes were allocated.
+After considering and rejecting formats like JSON, the best solution was infinitely simpler and faster: All data was stuffed into an array of bytes, where a certain starting point (in this case January 1st, 2009), was byte 0, and for each hour from that point four bytes were allocated.
 The appropriate bits in this array are then filled day by day with the new raw data.

 With the data representation solved, the next issue was how to store it.
 In a first version, this was done simply in the filesystem: The data for each callsign was saved in a single file - in order to avoid a single folder with half a million files, instead there were a number of folders with the first two letters of the MD5 hash of the call, over which the files were spread out.